seankim0/fraud_detection/README.md

 # Project Overview

+> **Note:** This is a prototype and not the actual code used in production.

-This MVP model for fraud detection represents the model performance comparison, such as XGBoost, CatBoost, Random Forest, Neural Network, and Logistic Regression for a benchmark.
-The project includes three Jupyter notebooks designed for data analysis, model building, and evaluation tasks.
-The structure and purpose of each notebook are detailed below:
+This MVP fraud detection model serves as a benchmark for evaluating the performance of various machine learning algorithms, including XGBoost, CatBoost, Random Forest, Neural Network, and Logistic Regression.
+The project comprises three Jupyter notebooks dedicated to data analysis, model development, and performance evaluation.
+The structure and purpose of each notebook are outlined below:

 ## Notebook Summaries